 Appointments are available throughout the academic year, please email firstname.lastname@example.org or use this link to schedule your meeting.
 These appointments are free.
 Please bring your Pitt ID, along with any relevant materials to your appointment (e.g. copy of your lease).

-The University of Pittsburgh School of Law offers several free clinics to the public (for those who qualify), including the Law Tax Clinic, the Civil Practice Clinic, and the Community Economic Development Clinic.
+The University of Pittsburgh School of Law offers several free clinics to the public (for those who qualify), including the Taxpayer Clinic, Immigration Law Clinic, and the Family Law Clinic.
 Below is a list of other local organizations that may be of assistance.
 Free services are available for qualifying low-income individuals in some cases.
-Listings here are not endorsements, but do let us know whether or not these services are useful.
+Listings here are not endorsements but do let us know whether or not these services are useful.

 Allegheny County Bar Association’s Lawyer Referral Service is designed to assist the public in locating lawyers for specific types of legal matters.